-Hunt description: Hunt Northwest Alaska for trophy moose, caribou, and grizzly.
-He has had 100 % success on his moose hunts from 2003-08 with several bulls exceeding 68 inches.
-Butch saw bulls in the 55” to 64” range.
-He harvested the potential new #1 B&C moose in 2014- scoring over 270 and having 39 scorable points with a 72” spread and giant palms.
+Hunt description: Hunt northwest Alaska for trophy moose, caribou, and grizzly.
+Butch saw bulls in the 55” to 64” range in 2011.
+This outfitter harvested the potential new #1 B&C moose in 2014, scoring over 270” and having 39 scorable points with a 72” spread and giant palms.
 The average bull harvested is 62 inches.
-This is a spot and stalk fair chase hunt, with calling being the primary method of locating moose.
+This is a spot and stalk fair chase hunt, with calling and glassing being the primary method of locating moose.
 Walking is on tundra, so be in decent shape for its rough walking.

 GRIZZLY BEAR HUNTS: Formerly you needed to apply and go into the draw.
 NO MORE!
 Yes, it is a draw permit but clients do not need to put in for the draw BECAUSE over the past few years many things have changed with this situation.
 The number of permits available have been more than doubled and this Outfitter is the only one in the entire unit.
 This means the bear permits have lots of leftovers available over the counter to all his clients.
 Around July or August the clients can call him and he will help them secure a permit.
 Clients do however need to buy a hunting license in August.
 You must have that to get a griz permit.
 We will then contact Kotzebue fish and game to secure a permit and have it held at the Kotzebue office for him to pick up for you, when he gets there in late August or September.